prezly/theme-nextjs-bea/README.md

 Prezly Theme starter kit for your newsroom or blog based on Next.js 10+ framework.
 Made with [Next.js](https://nextjs.org), [PrezlySDK](https://github.com/prezly/javascript-sdk), [TypeScript](https://www.typescriptlang.org), [ESLint](https://eslint.org) and [Slate Renderer](https://www.npmjs.com/package/@prezly/slate-renderer).

-This theme does not have any style/CSS framework loaded as it is intented to be used as a boilerplate to start a new repo from.
+As we do not want to tell you how to style your project (CSS vs Sas vs CSS-in-JS vs styled components) and sure as hell do not want to force you on our preferred CSS framework **this theme does not have any styling loaded**.
+It is intended to be used as a boilerplate to start a new theme from.

 ## Features